pholser/junit-quickcheck/src/site/markdown/usage/other-types.md

 ## Implied generators via `ServiceLoader`

+To use a generator for your own type without having to use `@From`, you can arrange for a [ServiceLoader] (http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) to discover it.

+- Create a provider configuration file in a resource directory `META-INF/services`, called `com.pholser.junit.quickcheck.generator.Generator`.
+- Each line of this file should contain the fully-qualified name of a concrete generator class.

-To use a generator for your own type without having to use `@From`, you can package it in a [ServiceLoader] (http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) JAR file and place the JAR on the class path. junit-quickcheck will make generators packaged in this way available for use.
-The generators in the module `junit-quickcheck-generators` are loaded via this mechanism also; any generators you supply and make available to the `ServiceLoader` complement these generators rather than override them.
+Ensure your generator class and the provider configuration file are on the class path. junit-quickcheck will make generators packaged in this way available for use.

+The generators in the module `junit-quickcheck-generators` are loaded via this mechanism also.
+Any generators you supply and make available to the `ServiceLoader` complement these generators rather than override them.

 ## `Ctor`